Datchet Village Society has discovered soldiers with Datchet connections who lost their lives in WWI and who are not remembered here

 Remenham Villa, 6 Queens Road

 Joseph, a navvy’s son, was born in London.
 In 1901, age 14, he was working as an office boy but by 1911 he had joined the Army as Rifleman 7880 in the 2nd Royal Irish Rifles.
 At some point after his father’s death in 1906, his mother, Sophia, took a live-in job as a housekeeper for Doctor Norman Glegg in Queens Road.
-Joseph listed Datchet as his home in his army records.
+Datchet is listed as his home in Joseph’s army records (SDGW).

 *Edward Albert Ashton, 1894-1915